memopussle/todolist-API/README.md

 II.
 Injecting tasks into the DOM
 - Create a div after h2 for housing our to do list.
 - P/s: JavaScript are run based on their order in the HTML file.
 App.js iis in <head>, therefore, it will run <script> first.
 Solution: wrap JS code in a jQuery ready function, so our programs only execute when HTML file is ready.
+- inject tasks to <p> and then append and concatenate the content of each task with HTML string

+III.
+Checking if API is working by using GET request
+- make GET request
+-inject default task content from DOM to HTML to make sure it's working

+IV.
+Use method POST to create new task
+- make POST request
+- new content will be displayed in task { }.